-University of Houston - Graduate College of Social Work, Ph.D.
-Program INDEPENDENT STUDY REQUEST FORM (Revised 6/2010)
+University of Houston - Graduate College of Social Work

+Ph.D.
+Program INDEPENDENT STUDY REQUEST FORM (Revised 7/2013)

-TO THE STUDENT: Please read the guidelines for proposal submission and deadline information.
-Email Address: Phone: (day) \\\\\\\\\/cell: \\\\\\ Hours completed to date: \\\\\ PeopleSoft ID #: \\\\\ INDEPENDENT STUDY (Note: Grading Criteria for this course will either be a letter grade or S/U) I would like to enroll in a \\\\\ credit-hour Independent Study in the \\\\\ (# cr. hrs.)
-(Semester/Year) NOTE: If you are requesting a Summer course, please discuss with your instructor the session which you plan to enroll for in order to complete your study (Summer I, II, III, or IV).
-Please indicate the summer session and the year.
-You may refer to the summer course schedule for session dates.
-This information must be noted in order to process your request.
+Please read the guidelines for proposal submission and deadline information.
+Print Name: Email Address: PeopleSoft ID #: \\\\\ Phone: \\\\\ Cell: \\\\\ Hours completed to date: I would like to enroll in a \\\\\ SCHs Independent Study in the \\\\\.
+(Semester/ (Semester/Year) NOTE: If requesting a Summer course, discuss with the instructor the summer session for enrollment to complete the independent study (Summer I, II, III, or IV).
+Please indicate the summer session # and the year.
+Refer to the university calendar/summer course schedule for session dates.
+This information must be noted in order to process this request.
+A complete proposal, including evaluation criteria must be included.
 My Independent Study proposal is attached and I have obtained the signature of the faculty member.
-STUDENT SIGNATURE DATE FACULTY SIGNATURE DATE APPROVAL: DOCTORAL PROGRAM DIRECTOR DATE DEAN'S OFFICE SIGNATURE DATE ASSIGNED COURSE AND SECTION NUMBERS Approved to enroll in the following course(s): SOCW \\\\\; Section # \\\\\ SOCW \\\\\; Section # \\\\
+STUDENT SIGNATURE DATE FACULTY NAME PRINTED FACULTY SIGNATURE & DATE APPROVAL: DATE Ph.D.
+PROGRAM DIRECTOR DEAN'S OFFICE SIGNATURE DATE ASSIGNED COURSE AND SECTION NUMBER: Approved to enroll in the following course:

+SOCW Section #